lpsouza/windows-installer/README.md

 # windows-installer

 Welcome to the Windows Installer repository!
-This repository hosts Ansible playbooks designed to streamline the installation and configuration of software on Windows systems.
+This repository hosts Ansible playbooks designed to streamline the installation and configuration of software on Windows systems using Ansible on WSL2.

 ## Configure WinRM to allow Ansible to connect to Windows